GeoscienceAustralia/sira/_sources/ch01_intro.rst.txt

 based on assessment of the fragilities and configuration of components that comprises the facility.
-Currently the system is designed to work with earthquake hazards only. ``SIRA`` enables the vulnerabilities of each element to be integrated into an assessment of the implications of severe hazard exposure to facility damage, service disruption and cost.
+Currently the system is designed to work with earthquake hazards only. ``SIRA`` enables the vulnerabilities of each element to be within a facility or a network to be integrated into a holistic assessment of the direct system losses, service disruption and cost.

 SIRA is used to model the vulnerability of high-value infrastructure facilities to natural hazards.
 Earthquake ground motion is the present focus and many uncertainties are captured through a Monte Carlo sampling process.
-The tool not only enables current facility vulnerability to be quantified, but also enables the most vulnerable components to be identified in terms of repair cost, time to recovery, and service disruption implications.
+The tool not only enables infrastructure assets' vulnerability to be quantified, but also enables the most vulnerable components to be identified in terms of repair cost, time to recovery, and service disruption implications.
 The outcomes also support benefit versus cost studies of retrofit options.